jr0senblum/jc/README.md

   {From, {node_topic_unsub}} -> ok.

-### Interoperability: String protocol
+### Interoperability: Socket Protocol
 Binary-encoded, string protocol used to provide socket-based interoperability with JC.

-All messages to the cache system are string representations of a tuple, All messages form the caching system to the client are JSON
+All messages to JC are string representations of a tuple.
+All messages form the caching system to the client are JSON

 The protocol defines three message types: CONNECT, CLOSE and COMMAND all